What is a peptic ulcer?

 of your small intestine (the duodenum).
 Stomach acid then gets through to the lining.

-- NSAIDs (nonsteroidal anti-inflammatory drugs).
+NSAIDs (nonsteroidal anti-inflammatory medicines).
 These are over-the-counter pain and fever medicines such as aspirin, ibuprofen, and

 naproxen.
 Over time they can damage the mucus that protects the lining of your stomach.